i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 sudo -u www-data unzip idoit-1.10-update.zip
 ```

-If you are asked, overwrite everything by typing A.<br> Now we open the Web Interface Updater and the Update to v1.10 is displayed and selected, do the update.
+If you are asked, overwrite everything by typing **A**.<br> Now we open the Web Interface Updater and the Update to v1.10 is displayed and selected, do the update.

 [![Updating 1.9 to 1.10](../assets/images/en/upgrades-and-migrations/update-from-1.7.4-to-1.19/3-u18-119.png)](../assets/images/en/upgrades-and-migrations/update-from-1.7.4-to-1.19/3-u18-119.png)